swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ### Study Execution

-At the start of a test session, we provided each participant with a ZIP file^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-usability-test)] containing the *Problem 2* web application by Alabor et al. [@Alabor_Stolze_2020] and the packaged version of the debugger extension prototype^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-spike-vscode)].
+At the start of a test session, we provided each participant with a ZIP file^[*This link might reveal the author(s) identity/identities [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-usability-test)*] containing the *Problem 2* web application by Alabor et al. [@Alabor_Stolze_2020] and the packaged version of the debugger extension prototype^[*This link might reveal the author(s) identity/identities [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-spike-vscode)*].
 While the subject prepared their development environment, we started the video, screen, and audio recording with their consent.
 Also, we gave a scripted introduction to the code base they just received.

 The participants had 25 minutes to resolve as many bugs as possible using the debugger prototype.
 Rather than tracking each subject's success rate of fixed defects, we emphasized detecting usability issues in their workflow instead.

 ### Study Evaluation

 One participant could not get the prototype extension up and running on their system, which means we had only two valid data sets for further evaluation after study execution.
 We categorized the observed usability issues by debugging process phase (i.e., gather context, instrument hypothesis, and test hypothesis) and task (e.g., "Setup Environment", "Manage Log Points", or "Interpret Log").
 From a total of 10 issues, we observed four being a problem for both remaining study subjects.
 Thus we prioritized them as "major".
-The full usability issue report is available on Github^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-paper-rxjs-debugger/releases)].
+The full usability issue report is available on Github^[The report is available in the supplementary material.].
 Table [4](#tbl:issues-usability-test) presents the four major issues.

 ```{.include}
 content/tables/issues-usability-test.tex